tadeoval/faceghost/README.md

 #####Options that can be used:
  * --folder=path/to/folder		Used to specify a directory to store the pictures
- * --cookies-file=path/to/file	Used to specify a cookies file, dafaults to "cookies.txt" in the current directory
+ * --cookies-file=path/to/file	Used to specify a cookies file, defaults to "cookies.txt" in the current directory

 ####Follow me on [twitter](https://twitter.com/tadeoval)